 Books: I grew up with Douglas Adams and Tolkein, and now read sci fi and fantasy like Dune, Rivers of London, The Dresden Files or Neil Gaiman; Japanese novels like Spice & Wolf or Scrapped Princess; or occasionally proper books like Rebecca, The Handmaid's Tale or The City & The City (though not often enough).
 I also waste my time on technical books and manga.

 Music: I have no taste.
-I don't mean I have bad taste, just my musical preferences vary like the weather, but I'm particularly fond of Kajiura Yuki - it's great material for testing headphones.
+I don't mean I have bad taste, just my musical preferences vary like the weather.
+I'm usually fond of Kajiura Yuki - it's great material for testing headphones.
 Guilty pleasures include Chameleon Circuit, the H P Lovecraft Appreciation Society and tiny.cc/kd12hx

 I can't sing for toffee, but I appreciate those who can.

-Games: Totally D&D. Or to be precise Pathfinder, but I'm open minded to trying new games.
-Occasionally Munchkin, Channel A or Cards Against Humanity.
+Games: Totally D&D. Or to be precise Pathfinder, but I'm always open to trying new games.
+Occasionally play Munchkin, Channel A or Cards Against Humanity.

-I don't get as much time to play computer games that much, except when I get a temporary addiction and spend a few weeks knackered because it's stolen my life.
-Past addictions have included Civilization V and Deus Ex.
-My current obsession is Kerbal Space Program.
+I don't get as much time to play computer games as much as I'd like, except when I get a temporary addiction and spend a few weeks knackered because it's stolen my life.
+Recent addictions have included Civilization (V more than BE), Deus Ex (various), The Talos Principal and Kerbal Space Program.
 I own more games that I haven't played than that I have.

 I continually conjure up hobbies, projects and random things to apply myself to, and these things occupy most of my mind.
 To an observer these may look oddly like work.
 The ability to get excited and lost in a thing indicates to me an interesting person.